andyCapone/raspiProgrammer/README.md

 # raspiProgrammer
-this software is under development
+this software is under development and cannot do anything yet :-)